pixeled4life/sqlite3/doc.md

 - `memory: boolean` - Whether to open the database in memory.
 Defaults to `false`.
 - `int64: boolean` - Whether to support BigInt columns.
-False by default, which means integers larger than 32 bit will be inaccurate.
+False by default, which means integers larger than 52 bit will throw or be inaccurate.
+- `truncate: boolean` - Whether to truncate larger numbers or just throw, has no effect if int64 is true.
 - `flags: number` - Raw flags to pass to the C API.
 Normally you don't need this.
 Passing this ignores all other options.
 - `unsafeConcurrency: boolean` - Enable optimizations that will affect